sap-tutorials/Tutorials/tutorials/btp-app-kyma-prepare-dev-environment/btp-app-kyma-prepare-dev-environment.md

 [ACCORDION-END]
 ---
-[ACCORDION-BEGIN [Step 5: ](Create container registry secret)] The container registry secret is needed to access docker container images in your registry from your K... cluster.
+[ACCORDION-BEGIN [Step 5: ](Create container registry secret)] The container registry secret is needed to access docker container images in your registry from your Kyma cluster.

-Kubernetes has a special type of secret for container registries and its `kubectl` command line supports it with the required options:
+Kubernetes has a special type of secret for container registries and its kubectl command line supports it with the required options:

 ```Shell/Bash
 kubectl create secret docker-registry container-registry \